Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 ## Gameplay Explanation ##

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 It is encouraged to explain the button mappings and the most optimal gameplay strategy.**

 The player can move around the map using the WASD keys, where W is up, A is left, S is down, and D is right.
 The keys for 1, 2, and 3 map to the according card slots in the player's hand.
 The player can use these keys to play the cards in each respective card slot.

 The player can use the Fire2 command (Right click) to draw a card from the deck, or to reload the deck from the discard pile.

 The R key can be used to examine a card when the player's mouse is hovered over that card.
 This allows the player to learn more about the card's description and capabilities.
 Additionally, the R key can be used to view a market when the player's mouse is hovered over a building.
 This allows the player to view what cards are being sold.

-**If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
+**If you did work that should be factored in to your grade that does not fit easily into the prescribed roles, add it here!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**

 # Main Roles #